A Pomeranzian Growth Theory of the Great Divergence: Numerical Exercises

-Finally, Figure~\ref{fig:N} plots the economies' populations.
-Note that, because the growth rate of agricultural productivity is positive, the population grows in both economies before $t=10$.
-In Economy~1, the population increases rapidly after $t = 10$ because the constraint on the food supply is relieved.
-After this steep increase, the growth rate declines and almost stops because households prefer manufacturing goods to raising children.\footnote{ The population subtly increases again after $t=19$ in Economy~1 because the absolute value of the second term on the right-hand side of \eqref{eq:n} in the non-Malthusian state, $p_{at}\col_a/w_t$, decreases at a slower rate than that of the third term, $\col_m/w_t$ as the manufacturing productivity $A_{mt}$ grows. } In contrast, the population of Economy~2 grows steadily.
-As a result, the population in Economy~2 exceeds that in Economy~1 at $t=24$.
+Finally, Figure~\ref{fig:N} plots the populations of the economies.
+Because the growth rate of agricultural productivity is positive, the population grows in both economies before $t=10$.
+In Economy~1, the population increases rapidly after $t = 10$ because the constraint on food supply is relieved.
+After this steep increase, the growth rate declines and almost stops, because households prefer manufacturing goods to raising children.
+In contrast, the population of Economy~2 grows steadily.
+Consequently, the population in Economy~2 exceeds that in Economy~1 at $t=24$.